 Cloud Observability and Infrastructure Monitoring (beta)

 Modern engineering teams rely on three main types of signals for observability: logs, metrics and traces.
-While our users have always used our platform for analyzing their time-series metrics, we quickly understood that there were better open-source tools for the job, namely — Grafana.
+While our users have always used our platform for analyzing their time-series metrics, we quickly understood that there were better open-source tools for the job.

 Understanding engineers preferred Grafana for visualizing their metrics, we began by developing a data source plugin for Grafana which allows users to analyze the metrics stored in Logz.io with their own Grafana instance.
 But this still wasn’t enough.
 When troubleshooting an issue, users still needed to jump from one tool to another.
 Correlating between metrics and logs this way is simply not efficient.

-Last week at AWS re:Invent we announced a more complete experience in a new monitoring product based on Grafana.
-Users can now use Logz.io for analyzing logs and metrics using the best open-source tools on the market – Kibana for logs and Grafana for metrics.
+Last week at AWS re:Invent we announced a more complete experience in a new monitoring product and new metrics UI.
+Users can now use Logz.io for analyzing logs and metrics using the best open source tools on the market.

 But this is just the start.
 We are now working hard at adding Jaeger into our platform, an addition that will consolidate our Cloud Observability Platform.
 More news on that coming soon!